 What Is the Tampa Bay CityPASS?

-The Tampa Bay CityPASS is your discounted ticket to five of Tampa Bay’s seven most exciting attractions.
-Each pass includes three core attractions, with a choice for the fourth and fifth slots.
+The Tampa Bay CityPASS is includes entry to five of Tampa Bay’s six most exciting attractions.
+Each pass includes four core attractions, with a choice for the fifth slot.
 It’s valid for nine consecutive calendar days, giving you plenty of time to check out the attractions at your leisure.

 The pass itself comes as one ticket for each attraction.
 Don’t worry, though — you can store them on your smartphone for instant access.

 The Tampa Bay CityPASS is convenient because you make one purchase to get all of your tickets.
 That’s a nice bonus, but the real draw is the incredible savings.
-The pass can save you up to 52% compared to paying at the gate.
+The pass can save you up to 54% compared to paying at the gate!

 The Tampa Bay CityPASS includes access to five major tourist attractions.
-Three of those five are included by default, and you have a choice for the remaining two.
-This is the attraction lineup, along with regular adult admission prices:
+Four of those five are included by default, and you have a choice between the remaining two.
+Here is the attraction lineup, along with regular adult admission prices:

 - Museum of Science & Industry ($12.95) or The Tropics Boat Tours ($28.88)